jianwen-android/notes-sst-/History/B. Korean War/B.1 Events of the Koeran War.md

 - On 25 Jun 1950, North Korean forces crossed the 38th parallel
 - South Korea was unprepared, lacked combat planes and weapons to oppose those of North korea
 - by 28 Jun, Seoul, South Korea's capital was captured by Northern troops
 - North Korea drove their troops down to Nakdong River.
-By Aug, US & South Korean forces pushed back to Pusan perimter
+By Aug, US & South Korean forces pushed back to Pusan perimeter

 # 2. United Nations acts